Skip to Content

 Health and Lifespan

-Like the GSD and the Pyrs, a Shepnees will generally be a healthy dog.
-Going by the life expectancy of the parent breeds (7-10 for the German Shepherd and 10-12 for the Great Pyrenees), you can expect your German Shepherd Great Pyrenees cross to live for 7 to 12 years.
+From the life expectancy of the parent breeds (7-10 for the German Shepherd and 10-12 for the Great Pyrenees), you can expect your German Shepherd Great Pyrenees cross to live for 7 to 12 years.

-However, research suggests that mixed breed dogs have better health and longer life due to a broader gene pool inherited from the two breeds.
 As such, Germanees dogs may have a lifespan with a higher than 7 years lower limit and a higher than 12 years maximum longevity.

-To enjoy a longer life, however, your German Shepherd Great Pyrenees cross will require proper care in nutrition and health.
 In this regard, while your Shepnees may be genetically advantaged in longevity, your crossbreed pet could still inherit proneness to diseases common among GSDs and Pyrs.

 From the Great Pyrenees, a Germanees could inherit a susceptibility to: